 Has your PS32 student come home talking about tasting a radish for the first time or planting vegetables in the school garden for science class?
 That’s Farmer Fred’s work!
-Meet our newest PS 32 staff member, Farmer Fred.
+Meet PS 32 staff member, Farmer Fred.

 Farmer Fred is all about increasing environmental literacy in youth.